Switzerland is considered a top place for skiing in Europe. It is home to some of the most luxurious resorts and best ski slopes.

 Top Pick: Eiger Selfness Hotel**** – Zeit für mich

 The name says it all.
 The Eiger Selfness Hotel is located in Grindelwald and aims to do one thing – give its guests a relaxing stay that allows them to achieve wellness.
 It has a great location, perfect for a ski holiday and offers beautiful views.
 Guests can make use of the unique private spa facilities which include a mountain herb bath in a twin bathtub.

 Top Pick: Beausite Park Hotel

 Located in Wengen the Beausite Park Hotel is the perfect family hotel.
-The hotel offers you free entry to the nearby sports center where you can enjoy ice skating.
-There is also a wonderful spa area as well as a supervised fitness center where you can take some time off for yourself.
+The hotel offers you free entry to the nearby sports centre where you can enjoy ice skating.
+There is also a wonderful spa area as well as a supervised fitness centre where you can take some time off for yourself.

 Related Reading: Muottas Muragl: Some of the Most Beautiful Day Hikes in Europe

 There are 225km of slopes in total.
 There are 110km of easy slopes, 87km of intermediate slopes and 28km of difficult slopes.
 Here you will find 43 ski lifts.